preciofishbone/OmniaDocs/tenant-management/tutorials/index.rst

 ----------------
 The following options are available for both Wizard and Tooltip tutorials.

-Use the these icons to go to another Tutorial step:
+Use these icons to go to another Tutorial step:

 .. image:: wizard-step-new.png